tamasseller/ultimate-makefile/README.md

-Minimalist makefile "library" for single output C/C++ projects.
+Minimalist make based C/C++ build system for hosted and embedded targets.
 =====

 The main goals are:

- - 🛠️ Maintainability: minimal possible complexity for ease of troubleshooting,
+ - 🧑‍⚕️ Maintainability: minimal possible complexity for ease of troubleshooting,
  - 🏆 No script generation: first-class build system implemented in pure make,
  - ⛓️ Portability: minimal dependence on external tooling,
  - 🏗️ Incremental building: dependency tracking to enable rebuilding only what is needed,
  - 📦 Modularity: incorporate internal dependencies for build-together libraries,
- - ⛴️ Deployment: automagic _install_ target according [GNU Makefile Conventions](https://www.gnu.org/software/make/manual/make.html#Install-Command-Categories) for ease of packaging automation.
+ - 🚚 Deployment: automagic _install_ target according [GNU Makefile Conventions](https://www.gnu.org/software/make/manual/make.html#Install-Command-Categories) for ease of packaging automation.
  - ✨ Pretty output: add terminal coloring and hide build details for better readability.
  - 🔍 Unit test support: implement test coverage analysis for _check_ target

 ## Usage

 It is supposed to be used like this:

- 1. add ultimate-makefile repo as submodule,
+ 1. Add ultimate-makefile repo as submodule;
- 2. create application Makefile (e.g. based on the provided example),
+ 2. Create application Makefile - for each output artifact (e.g. based on the provided example);
- 3. fill in the parameters and provide overrides in the application Makefile,
+ 3. Fill in the parameters and provide overrides in the application Makefile;
- 4. include Makefile.ultimate from the application Makefile.
+ 4. Include Makefile.ultimate from the application Makefile.

 ## Provided targets